-Day 2: After a hearty breakfast, head to the Trail of Cedars and Avalanche Lake trailhead.
+After a hearty breakfast and great coffee, head to the Trail of Cedars and Avalanche Lake trailhead.
 Hike through a grove of 500-700 year old western cedars.
-After lunch, continue hiking to Avalanche Lake and be greeted by waterfalls cascading down the hillside.
-Arrive back to camp in the evening for dinner and camp games.
+After lunch, continue hiking to Avalanche Lake where you will be greeted by waterfalls cascading down the hillside.
+Arrive back at camp in the evening for dinner and camp games.

-Day 3: Spend the day at Logan Pass, the 6,646 foot backbone of Glacier National Park.
+Spend the day at Logan Pass, the 6,646 foot backbone of Glacier National Park.
 As the crown of the continent, Glacier is home to the headwaters for streams that flow into the Pacific Ocean, the Gulf of Mexico, and Hudson Bay.
-Whether it's the short but stunning walk to Hidden Lake or a trek along the Garden Wall, hiking opportunities and beautiful vistas are abound!
+Whether it's the short but stunning walk to Hidden Lake or a trek along the Garden Wall, hiking opportunities and beautiful vistas abound!

-Day 5: Our final day of exploring may begin with a boat tour on Lake McDonald.
+Our final day of exploring may begin with a boat tour on Lake McDonald.
 See the mountains, glaciers, and forests from the vantage point of the water.
 Travel up the Going to the Sun road for a hike before returning to camp for a final dinner.
 Spend one last evening looking for shooting stars.

-Day 6: Enjoy a final breakfast and then break down camp.
+Enjoy a final breakfast and then break down camp.
 If time allows, participate in one last hike near Apgar Campground or stop by the Visitors Center to pick up a souvenir.

 TERRAIN/ROUTE CHOICES: Glacier National Park offers a wide range of hiking route options from very easy to difficult.
 Come prepared for easy to moderately difficult day hikes, which will involve distances between 1 and 5 miles.